-- By comparison, South America is a bit more expensive than Central America, but that means the quality of living is much better because the countries are larger and more developed.
+- By comparison, South America is a bit more expensive than Central America, but that means the quality and cost of living in South America is much better because the countries are larger and more developed.

 - There’s a large variety of Spanish language schools to choose from all over South America.
 All you have to do is research and compare prices to find the highest quality for your money.
 No matter where you choose to do, you’ll find the right school for you.

 - South American countries are a lot more culturally diverse.
 For example, Ecuador, Peru, and Bolivia have strong indigenous roots and their native traditions run deep, making the experience much richer.

 - South America is home to the best accents to learn Spanish.
 Colombia is easily the best one, but the accents in Argentina, Chile, and Ecuador are also very friendly and easier to learn than others.

 - Though Central America is the cheapest option, which makes it perfect for people on a tight budget.
 South America has more to offer.
 See this guide to traveling South America on a budget for money-saving ideas.